Best daily deals

 No. Your two JBL Charge speakers must be of the same generation for stereo mode to work, and it also won’t work with two different models of JBL speakers released in the same year, either.

 No, the USB-C port is only for charging the JBL Charge 5.
-Additionally, the USB-A port in the back is a service port, so you can charge your phone from it, but you won’t be able to play music off your phone to the speaker through the port.
+Additionally, the USB-A port in the back is a service port so that you can charge your phone from it, but you won’t be able to play music off your phone to the speaker through the port.

-Yes, you are able to use the speaker while it’s charging.
+Yes, you can use the speaker while it’s charging.

 No, the JBL Charge 5 plays audio in mono.
 You can pair two Charge 5 speakers together for stereo sound.